Kamianske: History

-Soviet vozhd Leonid Brezhnev was born and raised in Kamianske.
+On 11 August 1979, two Aeroflot passenger jets collided in mid-air near Dniprodzerzhynsk, killing all 178 people on both aircraft.

-On 15 May 2015 the President of Ukraine, Petro Poroshenko, signed a bill into law that started a six-month period for the removal of communist monuments and the mandatory renaming of settlements with names related to communism.
+On 15 May 2015, the president of Ukraine, Petro Poroshenko, signed a bill into law that started a six-month period for the removal of communist monuments and the mandatory renaming of settlements with names related to communism.
 The following year, on 19 May 2016, the Ukrainian Verkhovna Rada voted to rename Dniprodzerzhynsk, which reverted to using its historic name Kamianske.

 Until 18 July 2020, Kamianske was incorporated as a city of oblast significance and the center of Kamianske Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Dnipropetrovsk Oblast to seven.
 The area of Kamianske Municipality was merged into newly established Kamianske Raion.

+Russian invasion of Ukraine

+During the Russian invasion of Ukraine, on 8 April 2022, almost 12,000 people from the surrounding areas were temporarily evacuated to the city due to active hostilities.
+By 1 September, the number had increased to 35,000 people.

+Population

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 census:

+Language

+Distribution of the population by native language according to the 2001 census:

 Geography

-While mostly located on right bank of Dnieper, Kamianske stretches over the hydroelectric station onto the left bank where the portion of city is known as "Livyi bereh" neighborhood (literally Left bank).
+While mostly located on the right bank of the Dnieper, Kamianske stretches over the hydroelectric station onto the left bank where the portion of city is known as the Livyi bereh (Left Bank) neighborhood.
 The neighborhood arches to the west of the Kamianske's suburb of Kurylivka.

-To the east Kamianske municipality borders Dnipro city creating an urban sprawl.
+To the east, Kamianske urban hromada borders Dnipro city, creating an urban sprawl.